Sam Tomkins: England

 Tomkins featured at full-back for the inaugural International Origin in 2011, which England lost thanks to Wigan teammate George Carmont's 79th minute try for the Exiles.
 Tomkins was booed by England supporters from opposing clubs within the Headingley crowd at Leeds, an incident which was criticised as "disgraceful" by Jamie Peacock, the England captain and Leeds forward, however Wigan head coach Michael Maguire claimed Tomkins had not been affected by the abuse.
 Following the completion of the rugby league domestic season, Tomkins was included in a pre-Four Nations test against France.
 In England's opening match of the 2011 Four Nations against Wales, he scored four tries, which for the second time in his international career equalled the record for the most tries by a player representing England.
 After playing against Australia at Wembley Stadium in a match which England ended the losing side, Tomkins scored a try against New Zealand.
 England's victory over the Kiwis meant that for the second time in three years, Tomkins featured for England in a Four Nations final against Australia, although they ended runners-up to Australia after losing 8–30.
 Playing fullback, Tomkins had an unhappy night under the high ball at Elland Road.

+Following the 2014 Four Nations, Tomkins did not feature for England for the next few years.
+He was forced to withdraw from the Test series against New Zealand in 2015 due to injury, and was not selected for the 2017 Rugby League World Cup.
+He was recalled to the England squad in 2018.

+He was selected in England 9s squad for the 2019 Rugby League World Cup 9s.

+In June 2021, he was named as England's new captain, following the retirement of Sean O'Loughlin.
+He was selected for the 2021 Rugby League World Cup, starting at fullback in four of England's five matches before their semi-final defeat against Samoa.

+Barbarians

-A week after the final, he played at right wing, and scored a try for the Barbarians, a British-based invitational rugby union side, against the Australian Wallabies, although the Barbarians lost 11–60.
+In November 2011, Tomkins played at right wing, and scored a try for the Barbarians, a British-based invitational rugby union side, against the Australian Wallabies, although the Barbarians lost 11–60.
 The match was Tomkins's first match of professional rugby union; Tomkins admitted that prior to training with the Barbarians he did not know what numbers were allocated to which position in rugby union.
 On his first experience of the sport, Tomkins was quoted by the BBC as saying, "I am glad I have had the chance to play but I am still a professional rugby league footballer."

-He was selected in England 9s squad for the 2019 Rugby League World Cup 9s.
+Broadcasting career

+Following his 2023 retirement as a player, Tomkins joined the Sky Sports match commentary team as an analyst for the 2024 season.
+He continued his broadcasting work during his 2024 playing return.

+Coaching career

+In September 2024, Tomkins was appointed Team Manager of the England national rugby league team - a "behind-the-scenes administrative role".